-- Purple Potatoes – These aren’t as commonly found in grocery stores, but are definitely purple in color, taste like any other potato, and make for a fun color to any dish.
+- Purple Potatoes – These aren’t as commonly found in grocery stores, but are definitely purple, taste like any other potato, and make for a fun color to any dish.

 - Fingerling Potatoes – These come in various colors, but are usually small and oblong.

 - Yukon Gold Potatoes – Also known as all-purpose potatoes.
-These have a thinner skin than most waxy potatoes, look like a lighter colored potato, and often come in a small or medium size depending on the brand and season.
+These have thinner skin than most waxy potatoes, look like a lighter-colored potato, and often come in a small or medium size depending on the brand and season.

 Helpful Tips and Variations

-- Raw vs Cooked Potatoes? – I prefer using raw potatoes for making pan-fried potatoes, however, it’s also possible to use cooked potatoes.
+- Raw vs Cooked Potatoes? – I prefer using raw potatoes for making pan-fried potatoes (that’s how I learned it in Germany), however, it’s also possible to use cooked potatoes.
 If you want to use cooked potatoes, I recommend boiling the potatoes for a maximum of 10 minutes in salted water the day before making this recipe.
 Store in the refrigerator overnight, then add them to the frying pan the next day.
 The cooking time will be less!

 - Treat Them Like Baked Potatoes – Top your pan-roasted potatoes with toppings such as vegan cheese sauce, vegan ricotta cheese, a nice dressing, etc. Treat them like a baked potato.

 - Use them as a base – Potatoes work great as a base for many dishes.
 For example, you can serve my Easy Lentil Stew on the side.
 Other great ideas are serving them to this Mexican Avocado Salad or turn this Vegan Potato Salad into a roasted version.